microsoft/wpa/README.md

 2. **Generate prebuilt interactive HTML reports**, which cover specific areas e.g. collaboration, connectivity

-3. Leverage **advanced analytics functions**, such as text mining and hierarchical clustering, which are built for Workplace Analytics metrics
+3. Leverage **advanced analytics functions**, such as text mining, network analysis, and hierarchical clustering, which are built for advanced insights metrics

-4. Integrate analysis of Leader Insights data with your R workflow seamlessly
+4. Integrate analysis of advanced insights data with your R workflow seamlessly

 Here is an example of **wpa** in action: